Looking to discover London’s best parks and wide open spaces?

 Primrose Hill

 Located just south of Hampstead Heath and Belsize Park, it is well worth a walk down to the pretty village of Primrose Hill, filled with endless Victorian houses in every colour.
-With many shops, cafés, and plenty of quaint pubs where you can relax in the sunshine, here you will also find a lovely park.
+With many shops, cafés, and plenty of quaint pubs where you can relax in the sunshine, here you will also find one of London’s best parks.

 With far-reaching views of the city across to as far as the other side of the River Thames and many of the main London landmarks, our top tip is to head up the main hill without looking back, in order to have the most special surprise of this wonderful view as you reach the top!
 Fantastic for sunsets, find your perfect spot to relax and soak up the atmosphere with nibbles from the local delis.